bhl47fastrobots/fastrobots/lab5_report.md

 }
 ```

-In the `read_pid()` function, we have to adjust a few lines of code to make sure we're still calculating the change in time for the derivative and integral, but otherwise, the code is basically the same:
+In the `read_pid()` function, we have to adjust a few lines of code to make sure we're still calculating the change in time for the derivative and integral correctly, but otherwise, the code is basically the same:

 ```cpp
 void run_pid() {